calvin-mcd/peanut/README.md

 # peanut

 alice like 30% inspired by littol and tsuru.
-Case, layout and concept by calumwri.
+Case design, layout and concept by calumwri.
 Pcb by calvin0563

 ## Layout